JUAN-SOLORIO/Seattle-Police-Data-Analysis/README.md

 ### Author: Juan Solorio
 Analysis of data from City of Seattle Open Data Program for the Seattle Police Department related data.

-**This is a shorter version I reworked in R from my Final Project for UW DATA 512 Fall20 course as a sample of my analytical and coding skills for IHME's Data Specialist Role.
+***TO VIEW MARKDOWN ANALYSIS, VISIT [https://rpubs.com/juansolo/Seattle_Police_Data_Analysis](https://rpubs.com/juansolo/Seattle_Police_Data_Analysis).***

-If interested in the original full (python) version of the analysis, you can reach it [here](https://github.com/JUAN-SOLORIO/data-512/tree/main/data-512-final)**
+*This is a shorter version I reworked in R from my Final Project for UW DATA 512 Fall20 course as a sample of my analytical and coding skills for IHME's Data Specialist Role.
+If interested in the original full (python) version of the analysis, you can reach it [here](https://github.com/JUAN-SOLORIO/data-512/tree/main/data-512-final)*

 # Directory Structure
 ```bash